Fulton–Mock–Blackmer House

-The Fulton–Mock–Blackmer House is a historic home built in 1820 in Salisbury, North Carolina, USA, whose most famous resident was the actor Sidney Blackmer.
+The Fulton–Mock–Blackmer House is a historic home built in 1820 in Salisbury, North Carolina, US, whose most famous resident was the actor Sidney Blackmer.
 It was severely damaged in a 1984 fire, then left largely neglected for nearly three decades.

 A full restoration was completed in 2015.
 It is located in the West Square Historic District, created by the city in 1975, and is a contributing structure to the Salisbury Historic District.

 John Fulton, for whom Fulton Street was named, built the Federalist style house in Salisbury in 1820.
 An ad in the January 1, 1821 Western Carolinian said, "The subscriber is now finishing a large and commodious house in this place, on the western side of the town, situated between the Male and Female Academies, which he intends as a boarding-house for young ladies."
 Fulton died in 1827 and his stepson Maxwell Chambers inherited the property.
 President Andrew Jackson appointed Fulton's nephew William S. Fulton governor of Arkansas.
 Girls who attended Salisbury Academy lived in the house, and later the house became a school.
 Davidson College owned the house at one time.
 The A.J.
 Mock family owned the house and added Italianate brackets above the front windows.
 They also replaced original Federal style windows, of which one remained.